 - Check Fraud—This type of fraud involves the purchase of an item with a bad check, and return of the item before the check clears.
 Gift card fraud can sometimes work in the same manner, though it requires more elaborate, time-sensitive scheming on the part of the fraudster.

-Retail loss prevention managers report even more sophisticated forms of price manipulation are on the rise. “[Offenders will] put a different item’s UPC on the item to buy it for less and then take the UPC off and return it for full price,” said Kristy Schafer, formerly of Shopko, a national chain of general merchandise and pharmacy retail stores.
+Retail loss prevention managers report even more sophisticated forms of price manipulation are on the rise. “[Offenders will] put a different item’s UPC on the item to buy it for less and then take the UPC off and return it for full price,” said Kristy Schafer, formerly of Shopko.

 Such advanced types of fraud require some technical expertise and knowledge of UPC codes and labels to accomplish.
-Counterfeit UPCs can sometimes be obtained via on-line chatrooms and local fences.
+Counterfeit UPCs can sometimes be obtained online.